 Net deemed tangible income return

-Because the net deemed tangible income return is dependent on future events, such as investments in specified tangible property and interest expense of CFCs, we believe it is acceptable to account for the related tax benefit in the period it arises, similar to a “special deduction” as described in
+Because the net deemed tangible income return is dependent on future events, such as investments in specified tangible property and interest expense of CFCs, we believe it is acceptable to account for the related tax benefit in the period it arises, similar to a “special deduction” as described in TX 4.3.3.2.
+Using this approach, the net deemed tangible income return would not be considered in the measurement of GILTI deferred taxes.

-An alternative approach is to estimate the net deemed tangible income return in order to determine an average tax rate expected to apply in the period the temporary difference reverses.
+An alternative approach is to estimate the net deemed tangible income return to determine an average tax rate expected to apply in the period the temporary difference reverses.
 This average tax rate would be used to measure the GILTI deferred taxes.
-This approach is similar to accounting for graduated tax rate structures, discussed in
+This approach is similar to accounting for graduated tax rate structures, discussed in TX 4.3.1.
+A reporting entity following this approach would need to develop an expectation of tested income and QBAI to calculate the average rate and would need to update its estimate each reporting period as facts and circumstances change.

 A reporting entity’s selected approach as it relates to the net deemed tangible income return should be applied on a consistent basis.